Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

-Finally, we'd like to mention that there is another very important branch of research on the magnetic effect in QCD matter, the macroscopic anomalous transport phenomena.
+Finally, it should be mentioned that there is another very important branch of research on the magnetic effect in QCD matter, the macroscopic anomalous transport phenomena.
 In 2008, D. E. Kharzeev, L. D. McLerran, H. J. Warringa and K. Fukushima proposed and studied the "chiral magnetic effect" (CME)~\cite{Kharzeev2008,Fukushima2008}, that is, a non-dissipative electric current could be induced along the external magnetic field when nonvanishing topological charges are generated due to the chiral anomaly.
 This is a completely novel notion and implies that quantum anomaly can be detected directly in experiments.
 In 2016, the CME was first observed in a QED system, the Weyl semi-metal system ZrTe5~\cite{Li2016}, where physicists set up an external PEM to induce chiral imbalance in the system.
 However, the realization of CME is much harder in QCD system as one has to appeal to the less controllable relativistic HICs in order to generate a system of approximately massless quarks.
 Recently, there was an important breakthrough in the BES II experiment of STAR group~\cite{STAR:2020crk}, where they seemed to detect a CME-driven charge separation in the Au-Au collisions.
-More conclusive results have to be waited until the outcomes of isobar experiments in the near future.
-Futhermore, there are cousins of CME in the family of macroscopic anomalous transport where the external magnetic field is presented together with various circumstances, to name some: chiral separation effect~\cite{Son:2004tq,Metlitski:2005pr}, chiral magnetic wave~\cite{Kharzeev:2010gd} and magnetovorticity~\cite{Hattori:2016njk}.
-The interested readers please refer to the reviews Refs.~\cite{Liao:2014ava,Kharzeev:2015znc,Huang:2015oca} for more details.
+More conclusive results will have to be waited until the outcomes of isobar experiments in the near future.
+Furthermore, there are cousins of CME in the family of macroscopic anomalous transport where the external magnetic field is presented together with various circumstances, to name some: chiral separation effect~\cite{Son:2004tq,Metlitski:2005pr}, chiral magnetic wave~\cite{Kharzeev:2010gd}, magnetovorticity~\cite{Hattori:2016njk}, and chiral electric effect~\cite{Cao:2021jjy,Yamamoto:2021gts}.
+The interested readers could refer to the reviews Refs.~\cite{Liao:2014ava,Kharzeev:2015znc,Huang:2015oca,Kharzeev:2020jxw} for more details.